-What is Angular and why Angular?
+What is Angular, and why Angular?

 Some people would say that Angular’s performance is on the lower side.
 However, it is fair only for the first version.
 But now it is quite high.
 The framework adopted the practice popularized by React – the one-way data flow and immutable data.
 Hence, Angular will only update the data changes once.
 And each change detection is a quick check of the reference of an object instead of all its values.

 Another positive side of angular is the opportunity to render on the server.
 It speeds up the loading of the initial page and overall improves both the performance and SEO of the app.
-And in the end, comparing Angular vs Vue.js in terms of performance, you can see that there is not much difference.
+And in the end, comparing Angular vs. Vue.js in terms of performance, you can see that there is not much difference.
 Both frameworks are fast and have very similar metrics on benchmarks.

 Angular can also brag about the apps built with this framework.
 Among them, you will see PayPal, Gmail (obviously), Mallzee, and quite a lot of other apps and websites.
-Angular offers a clearly defined framework that allows developers working in one style and flow.
+Angular offers a clearly defined framework that allows developers to work in one style and flow.
 So if you like TypeScript, this tool is a great choice.